Grenyerre/Grenyerre-PP3_Battleships/readme.md

 ![screenshot of game over as did not destroy all the 5 ships with the 5 shots](./assets/out_of_shots.png)

 - If you destroy all 5 ships, the game ends and you are congratulated.
+In the image below the hidden board is on show, this was only for testing purposes.

 ![screenshot of game over as all 5 ships destroyed](./assets/congratulations.png)